facelessuser/coloraide/docs/src/markdown/filters.md

 ### Anomalous Trichromacy

-While Dichromacy is probably the more sever case with only two functional cones, a more common CVD type is anomalous trichromacy.
+While Dichromacy is probably the more severe case with only two functional cones, a more common CVD type is anomalous trichromacy.
 In this case, a person will have three functioning cones, but not all of the cones function with full sensitivity.
 Sometimes, the sensitivity can be so low, that their ability to perceive color may be close to someone with dichromacy.